EBZebra/docs/edge/source/guide/configreference.md

 	<ZoomOutKey value="0x71"/>

 ## isWindowsKey
 Allows hardware keys of an Android device running Enterprise Browser 1.2 (or later) to mimic Windows Mobile keycodes when used with the KeyCapture API of PocketBrowser or RhoElements 2.x or 4.x.
 When enabled, the application will substitute normal Android keycodes with the Windows Mobile function keycode values for all keys.
 This can be useful for supporting both Android and Windows device platforms with a single codebase.
-If set to 0 or not present, the application will receive Android function keycode values. **Applies to Android devices with PocketBrowser or RhoElements 2.x or 4.x Key Capture API only**.
+If set to 0 or not present, the application will receive Android function keycode values. **Applies to Android devices with PocketBrowser or RhoElements 2.x or 4.x KeyCapture API only**.

 **Possible Values**